 How would you describe your role?

 I would describe my role as varied!
 Throughout my time on the project I have been lucky enough to have been involved with every aspect, from Deputy Breakwater Manager, Head of Section for the roads, right through to Works Manager and now with a specific role in Health and Safety Management, General Engineering & Construction Management.

-How much time do you spend on site?
+How often are you on site?

 What does it mean to you to be part of a project like this?